Measurement of the lifetime and $\Lambda$ separation energy of $^{3}_{\Lambda}\mathrm H$: The ALICE Collaboration

-The systematic uncertainties are coming from (1) the \hyp identification and, (2) the uncertainty on the \hyp inelastic interactions in the detector.
+The major systematic uncertainties come from (1) the \hyp identification and, (2) the uncertainty on the \hyp inelastic interactions in the detector.
 The total uncertainty is obtained as the quadratic sum of the individual contributions.
-The first, dominant contribution is computed by varying simultaneously the BDT selection ($\pm 5\%$), the background shape (constant, linear, and exponential) and the signal (KDE and double sided Crystal Ball~\cite{ALICE-PUBLIC-2015-006}) fit functions in each \ct interval.
+The first, dominant contribution is computed by varying simultaneously the BDT selection efficiency ($\pm 10\%$), the background shape (linear, second order polynomial, and exponential) and the signal (KDE and double sided Crystal Ball~\cite{ALICE-PUBLIC-2015-006}) fit functions in each \ct interval.
 The systematic uncertainty is given by the RMS of the distribution of lifetimes obtained from $5\times10^{4}$ different combinations and amounts to approximately 2\%.
 The second contribution is evaluated by varying the \hyp absorption cross section and evaluating the effect on the lifetime.
-The systematic uncertainty due to the assumption on the \hyp absorption cross section is evaluated by employing different cross sections for the \hyp from zero (no interaction) to $2\mathrm{\sigma_{inel}^{\Hee}}$.
+The systematic uncertainty due to the assumption on the \hyp absorption cross section is evaluated by employing different cross sections for the \hyp from zero (no interaction) to $2\mathrm{\sigma_{inel}^{\antiHee}}$.
 For each variation the lifetime is recalculated, resulting in a systematic uncertainty of 1\%.